 Any person who abuses amphetamines is in danger of an amphetamine overdose, which can manifest as aggression, dangerously high blood pressure, rapid heartbeat, coma, or even death.
 Overdose can occur even in first-time users, depending on the amount of drug used in one sitting.
 However, the overall risk of overdose may be greater in those who have developed an amphetamine addiction, and begin compulsively using the drug—placing themselves in harm’s way time and again.

-Common Signs of Amphetamine Abuse
+What are the Common Signs of Abuse?

 Amphetamines have legitimate medical uses and are often prescribed for Attention Deficit Disorder (ADD) and narcolepsy; in certain severe cases of obesity, they may also be prescribed for appetite suppression.